 The preparation

-One thing I learned about cooking Thanksgiving dinner in France is that it’s not easy to find a turkey.
+One thing I learned about cooking Thanksgiving dinner in France is that finding a turkey is not easy.
 You might remember the story from my first year here about the adventure at the turkey farm.
 Seven years later, it’s not such an ordeal.

 What’s a holiday meal without the family pets supervising?